 Firbox handle is ergonomically shaped and textured for slip resistance

 Handle designed to reduce wrist fatigue

-The next item to earn its place on our list is this Global bread knife.
-The knife features a carefully crafted blade, made with a specialised molybdenum-vanadium stainless steel alloy.
+The next item to earn its place on our list is this Global knife.
+The knife features a carefully crafted blade, made with a specialized molybdenum-vanadium steel alloy.
 The metal retains its sharpness exceptionally well, so you’ll only need to sharpen the blade occasionally.
 It’s also resistant to rust and corrosion, increasing its lifetime.

-Crafted from a specially designed molybdenum-vanadium stainless steel alloy
+Crafted from a specially designed molybdenum-vanadium steel alloy

 Blade retains its sharpness exceptionally well